edgeworkscreative/smoke-database/readme.md

 The following code will insert records into the object store ```users```.
 If the store does not exist, it will be automatically created.

-> All stores created by smoke are set to have auto incremented key values.
+&gt; All stores created by smoke are set to have auto incremented key values.
 These keys are numeric, and managed by indexeddb.
 Callers can obtain the keys when querying records. (see record type)

 ```typescript